East Cowes to Newtown cycle trail

 Newtown started life as an important medieval borough.
 However it quickly fell into decline following a French raid in 1377 and the silting in the harbour.
 This benefited rival ports such as Newport and Yarmouth.
 Newtown, however did retain its political significance, being allowed to elect two MPs.
 This right was withdrawn in 1832 when it was declared a “rotten borough” – because the two MPs represented a population of only 68.
 The Old Town Hall is a fascinating place to visit and find out more about Newtown’s history.

-Do find time to explore the nature reserve, perhaps visiting one of the bird hides.
+Do find time to explore the nature reserve, perhaps visiting one of the bird hides (please note paths to hide and meadows not suitable for bicycles).
 When you are ready, return by the same route as far as the mini-roundabout just before Northwood, which involves a left turn at a T-junction, bearing left at the triangle and following the road left at two junctions.

 Newtown National Nature Reserve